, , , , , ,

 Not a bad view for awaiting expulsion from a private island

-Just as I was ready to say a sheepish yes, he adds with a firm, “I’ll be right back,” gesturing me towards a bar stool.
-His tone is very much sit-down and don’t move, rather than here, have a pina colada.
+As I open my shamefaced mouth to utter an uncomfortable yes, he follows with an equally firm, “I’ll be right back,” gesturing me towards a bar stool.
+His tone is very much sit-down and don’t move, rather than here, have a Pina colada.

-Mr Suit turns and bounds across the beach like the sands were a tropical trampoline.
-An incoming craft – obviously, much more luxurious than our commandeered vessel – was fast approaching.
-It looked awfully similar to the day trip tour I’d glossed over in the brochure the day before.
+Mr Suit turns and bounds across the beach, the sands seemingly a tropical trampoline.
+In the distance, an incoming craft – obviously much more luxurious than our commandeered vessel – is fast approaching.
+It looks awfully similar to the day trip tour I’d glossed over in the brochure the day before.

-Scanning the waters for signs of my getaway fishing boat, I think I see our fishermen friends in the far distance, rods cast, hunting their haul.
-Where my actual friends were, I have no idea.
-Perhaps they were being held prisoner in an overwater bungalow.
+Scanning the waters for signs of my getaway fishing boat, I think I spot our fishermen friends in the far distance, rods cast, hunting their haul.
+Where my actual friends are, I have no idea.
+Perhaps they are being held prisoner in an overwater bungalow.

 Absolute paradise at Castaway Island